 Within a quarter, classes and experiences align with cross-curricular themes.
 Themes are typically announced at the beginning of the year.
 However, in prior years, teachers noticed that having the ability to update or change themes each quarter allowed for more relevant themes to he used.
-The themes, with brief descriptions, for the 2019-2020 school year are below:
+Examples of themes used in the the 2019-2020 school year are below: